The Greater Vancouver Zoo in Langley hosts a number of special events including ones at Lunar New Year, Spring Break, Easter and Mother’s Day.

 In 2026 Family Day and Lunar New Year happened around the same time.
 To celebrate, the zoo hosted a special Spring Festival on the long weekend of February 14th to 16th.
 The event will likely happen around the same time again in 2027, but with exact details to be confirmed.

-At the Spring Festival last year there are cultural displays, Chinese lanterns, live entertainment and family-friendly entertainment.
+At the Spring Festival in 2026 there were cultural displays, Chinese lanterns, live entertainment and family-friendly entertainment.

 Other Information